thelang-io/docs.thelang.io/docs/api/fs.md

 **path** - pathname to test.

 ## `fs_isAbsoluteSync()`
-Tests whether or not the given path is absolute.
+Tests whether the given path is absolute.

 ```the
 fn fs_isAbsoluteSync (path: str) bool